RobinTail/express-zod-api/README.md

 capabilities of this library and the HTTP protocol itself would not be enough in this case.
 I have developed an additional pluggable library, [Zod Sockets](https://github.com/RobinTail/zod-sockets), which has similar principles and capabilities, but uses the websocket transport and Socket.IO protocol for that purpose.
-Here is a draft implementation of Zod Sockets attached to Express Zod API for handling incoming `subscribe` and `unsubscribe` events in order to broadcast the `time` event having the current time in payload every second.
+Here is an example of the synergy between of two libraries on handling the incoming `subscribe` and `unsubscribe` events in order to emit (broadcast) the `time` event every second with a current time in its payload.

 ```ts
 import { createServer } from "express-zod-api";